xthemadgenius/btcrec-cli/docs/BIP39_descrambling_seedlists.md

 **It should be noted that you will need to specify the mnemonic length and the language when using this method**

-BTCRecover can also print the seeds that will be tested via the `--listpass` command, something that can be useful for debugging your tokenlist or using pypy to generate a passwordlist [See here for more info about seedlists](passwordlist_file.md) from a tokenlist...
-(Useful if you will be generating lots of seed phrases)
+BTCRecover can also print the seeds that will be tested via the `--listpass` command, something that can be useful for debugging your tokenlist [See here for more info about seedlists](passwordlist_file.md) from a tokenlist...
+(Also useful if you will be generating lots of seed phrases, though this currently just dumps out text files that will get very large, very quickly...
+Will optimise this a bit in the future)

 ## Seedlists
 The "passwordlist" (See [here](passwordlist_file.md)) functionality can also be used with seedphrases through the --seedlist argument.

-The key difference from the password list is that while you still simply list one seed phrase per line, you will also need to format them in the same style that python lists are exported via the --listpass command.
+The key difference from the password list is that while you still simply list one seed phrase per line, you will also need to format them in the same style that are exported via the --listpass command.
 This is to make it possible for the output of the tokenlst step of this tool to be durectly used by the passwordlist step.
 See [Sample Seedlist](../btcrecover/test/seedListTest.txt)

 Example Usage for SeedList (Seedlist created using listseeds as the output from the token list command above):
 `python3 seedrecover.py --no-dupchecks --mnemonic-length 12 --language EN --dsw --wallet-type BIP39 --addr-limit 1 --addrs 17GR7xWtWrfYm6y3xoZy8cXioVqBbSYcpU --seedlist .\btcrecover\test\SeedListTest.txt`